-Let’s help creating the next quantum revolution!
+Let’s help create the next quantum revolution!

 We encourage quantum researchers and enthusiasts to share their knowledge and expertise on the most current results in quantum technologies and computing.
-QResearch is a department of the QAcademy which aims to popularize and, what is most important, create such results.
+QResearch is a department of the QAcademy that aims to popularize and, what is most important, create such results.

 If you are willing to join us in creating the next quantum revolution, please contact us!

 Coordinators: Aritra Sarkar (QIndia), Oskar Słowik (QPoland) and Zoltán Zimborás (QHungary)

 Members: Krista Petersone (QLatvia), Engin Baç (QTurkey), Aleksandra Lipińska (QPoland), Abu Sayeed Md.
 Nasif, Yasir Ölmez, Yusharth Singh (QIndia)

 QIntern is an internship program that allows collaborative work between more experienced people and those willing to learn more.
 Projects led by quantum researchers and enthusiasts focus on creating new software, educational materials or research results.
 However, what is even more important is that the participants have a chance to meet new people, which may result in longer collaborations.

 During the QIntern 2020 pilot program, we hosted over a dozen of projects, most of which ended successfully.
 In the last days of the event, participants had an opportunity to share their outcomes and present their new educational materials, software, or research outcomes.

 In the following years, we conducted QIntern 2021 and QIntern 2022, where over 50 projects with a few hundred interns worked on preparing educational materials, researching various topics, contributing to existing software and finally analyzing social aspects of quantum computing and technologies.